tericcabrel/snipcode/apps/functions/code-embed/README.md

 * **Invocation in the CLI**
 You can invoke the function locally for that
 1. Edit the `pathParameters` property in the file `src/functions/renderer/mock.json` to set the ID of snippet you want to render
-2. run the command below the see to result:
+2. Run the command below the see to result:

 ```shell
 yarn invoke:local